HIV in the African American Community

 Transcript

-DR. RODGERS: The rate of new HIV infections in African Americans is eight times higher than whites.
-Hi, I’m Dr. Griffin Rodgers with the National Institutes of Health.
+DR RODGERS: The rate of new HIV infections in African Americans is eight times higher than whites.

+Hi, I’m Dr. Griffin Rodgers Director of the National Institute of Diabetes and Digestive and Kidney Diseases at NIH.
 HIV poses a major threat to the African American community.
-Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases at NIH, explains.
+Dr. Anthony Fauci, former Director of the National Institute of Allergy and Infectious Diseases at NIH, explains.

-DR. FAUCI: There are many reasons why HIV rates are high in the African American community.
+DR FAUCI: There are many reasons why HIV rates are high in the African American community.
 Misinformation, a person’s inability to get testing and medical care, and the fear and shame around HIV/AIDS are just a few.

 If you don’t know you have HIV, you can’t get the care you need.
 Getting tested to learn if you have HIV is important to prevent the spread of infection.
+Testing is simple, fast, and confidential.
+Visit AIDS.gov to find a testing location near you and information on home test kits.